MV Hebrides

-MV Hebrides (Innse Gall) is a ferry owned by Caledonian Maritime Assets Limited and operated by Caledonian MacBrayne from Uig to Lochmaddy and Tarbert, the main settlements of North Uist and Harris respectively.
+MV Hebrides (Innse Gall) is a ferry operated by Caledonian MacBrayne from Uig to Lochmaddy and Tarbert, the main settlements of North Uist and Harris respectively.

 History

 The present MV Hebrides revived a traditional name on the "Uig Triangle" and is the third vessel in the CalMac fleet to have borne that name over the years.
 She carries the bell of the first Hebrides (an 1898 steamer) which also graced the second "Heb" (1964).
 The 1964 ship was MacBrayne's first car ferry and very much a favourite, which for twenty years also sailed from Uig, Skye.

 Following sea trials on the Clyde in early 2001, Hebrides made her way round to Uig, Tarbert and Lochmaddy, conducting berthing trials at the three linkspans.
 Uig and Tarbert piers had to be extended to accommodate the new, larger vessel.
 On entry into service on 24 March 2001 she displaced MV Hebridean Isles to Islay.
 Her service speed is 16.5 kn, which cuts the crossing times to around 100 minutes and allows three return trips per day.
 There were no Sunday sailings to or from Tarbert, so Hebrides concentrated on serving Lochmaddy on North Uist.
 The ratio of crossings is approximately 2:1 in favour of North Uist.
 Having MV Isle of Lewis at Stornoway (serving Lewis and Harris), and in 2003 the introduction of the new MV Loch Portain (making inter-island access easier) have encouraged this trend.

-Hebrides is due to be replaced on the Uig Triangle by a new ferry, one of two dual-fuel vessels being built at Ferguson Marine shipyard in Port Glasgow on the Clyde.
-After much delay, the new ferry, known as Hull 802, is expected to be named by public vote, with delivery due in early 2023.
+Hebrides was due to be replaced on the Uig Triangle by MV Glen Rosa, one of two dual-fuel vessels being built at Ferguson Marine shipyard in Port Glasgow on the Clyde.
+However, amidst prolonged delays to this vessel, CMAL instead decided to order two new vessels of a similar design to MV Isle of Islay and MV Loch Indaal.
+These ferries, named MV Claymore and MV Lochmor, are currently under construction at Cemre Shipyard in Turkey, and are expected to be delivered during 2026.
+Following this, Hebrides is expected to be re-deployed to Oban to serve Coll, Tiree and Colonsay.